walkerbrown/LatinLanguageModel/README.md

 ## Overview

-This model training pipeline can be run on a large corpus of Latin text (ISO 639-1 Lanugage Code `'la'`, _Latinum_).
+This model training pipeline can be run on a large corpus of Latin text (ISO 639-1 Language Code `'la'`, _Latinum_).
 The pipeline has several stages

 1. Check system capabilities (CUDA, MPS availability)
 2. Clean Latin text dataset